About Us

 Our Story

-In 2018, thanks to support from The Greater Kanawha Valley Foundation, Coda began Coda Excel.
-This unique tutoring program uses arts integration to teach foundational concepts in math, language arts and social studies.
-Many struggling students have gained a renewed confidence and love of learning at this fun and engaging program.
+In 2018, thanks to Greater Kanawha Valley Foundation, Coda Excel, a unique tutoring program using arts integration to teach foundational concepts in math, language arts and social studies, was developed.

-In 2020 Coda received the Nita M. Lowey 21st Century Community Learning Centers grant.
-This allowed them to partner with Camp Royal and Active Southern West Virginia to provide 25 weeks of after-school programs 4 days a week that include a meal and bus ride.
-These free programs are open to all 3rd-8th grade students and include Lego robotics, art, music, skateboarding, scootering, biking, run club, hiking and disc golf.
+In 2020, Coda received the Nita M. Lowey 21st Century Community Learning Centers grant.
+This allowed them to partner with Active Southern WV to provide additional programming.
+Free after-school programs in Lego robotics, art, music, bowling, run club, hiking and disc golf are provided 4 days a week for 25 weeks a year and are open to all 3rd-8th grade students.

-In 2023 Coda received the Greater Kanawha Valley Foundation Changemaker Award.
+In 2023, Coda received the esteemed Greater Kanawha Valley Foundation Changemaker Award.
 Three minute film here.

 The impact of these programs is tangible.
 Data indicates significant overall improvement in school attendance as well as a decrease in behavioral referrals with students who are in the Coda Inspire program.
 Children who have suffered trauma, are failing school, regularly suspended for behavior problems and/or struggle with lack of confidence often exhibit changes in attitude and behavior.
 Giving youth a place to belong, engagement in meaningful activities, and unconditional love is changing lives.
 Join us as we run into the storm rather than hide from it.